etingof/talks/muni-pa200-cloud-computing/source/03-virtualization-technologies.rst

 Recap: what makes up a cloud?
 -----------------------------

-1. One hypervisor
-2. One or more hypervisors
-3. Baremetal computers
-4. Baremetal switches and routers
-5. Networking service
+1. Baremetal machines w/ CPU-level virtualizaiton
+2. Hypervisors
+3. Cloud control plane / runtime
+4. cloud services (storage, networking, etc)

 Recap: virtualization vs containers?
 ------------------------------------

 1. We can run OS in a container
 2. We can run different OS'es in containers
-3. We can run VM in a container
-4. Containers are more secure than VM
+3. Containers are more secure than VM
-5. Containers consume less resources than VM
+4. Containers consume less resources than VM
-6. We can run Windows app in Linux container
+5. We can run Windows app in Linux container

 Q&A
 ---